 Two of the most well-liked islands in this group are Skiathos and Skopelos.

-Skopelos is full of the traditional architecture of Greece, with whitewashed houses with terracotta-tiled roofs, blue-hued shutters and wooden balconies.
-Among the loveliest beaches that it offers are Kastani, Stafilos, and Panormos, all easily reachable from Skopelos Town.
+Skopelos is full of the traditional architecture of Greece, with whitewashed houses, terracotta-tiled rooves, blue-hued shutters and wooden balconies.
+Among its loveliest beaches are Kastani, Stafilos, and Panormos, all easily reachable from Skopelos Town.